MightyM17/WrisFlick/README.md

 ## Known limitations (prototype)
 - Direction sensing can vary across users and strap tightness.
 - Extreme directions (especially LEFT) may be less comfortable for some users.
-- Candidate prediction is minimal unless you plug in a dictionary/language model.
 - Sensor noise and drift can affect long sessions without recalibration.

 ---